pivotal/docs-tap/cloud-native-runtimes/install-cnrt.hbs.md

    >If you rely on a SupplyChain to deploy Knative services into your cluster,
    >skip this step because namespace configuration is covered in
    >[Set up developer namespaces to use installed packages](../set-up-namespaces.hbs.md).
-   >Otherwise, you must complete the following steps for each namespace where you create Knative services.
+   >Otherwise, you must follow these steps for each namespace where you create Knative services.

    Service accounts that run workloads using Cloud Native Runtimes need access to the image pull secrets for the Tanzu package.
    This includes the `default` service account in a namespace, which is created automatically but not associated with any image pull secrets.